-- from Residential Estate Density (2 units per acre) to Low Density Residential (5 unit per acre).
-The land is just east of Kanner Highway, between Cove and Salerno Roads. - e.
+- c.
+CPA 19-11, Cove/Salerno Partners, is a request to amend the FLUM on 47.12 acres from Residential Estate Density (2 units per acre) to Low Density Residential (5 unit per acre).
+The land is just east of Kanner Highway, between Cove and Salerno Roads. - d.
 CPA 19-13, Jensen Beach FLUM, is regarding the 67 acres comprising the Jensen Beach CRA.
-The amendment of the FLUM will be accompanied by revised Land Development Regulations and the amendment of the Zoning Atlas. - f.
+The amendment of the FLUM will be accompanied by revised Land Development Regulations and the amendment of the Zoning Atlas. - e.
 CPA 19-15, Winemiller, is a request to change the future land use designation on 1,909 acres from Agricultural Ranchette to AgriNeighborhood Community.
-The property is located west of the Okeechobee Waterway (also known as the St. Lucie Canal) and the Florida Turnpike, east of SW Citrus Blvd, south of I-95, and north of SW 96th Street. - g.
+The property is located west of the Okeechobee Waterway (also known as the St. Lucie Canal) and the Florida Turnpike, east of SW Citrus Blvd, south of I-95, and north of SW 96th Street. - f.
 CPA 19-17, 1545 and 1565 NW 9th Avenue, is a request to amend the FLUM on two lots with split future land use designations-General Commercial and Low Density Residential-on each lot.
-The request is to designate the entirety of the lots General Commercial. - h.
-CPA 19-18, Tradewinds at Hobe Sound, is a request to amend the FLUM on 13.3 acres from Medium Density Residential (7.8 acres), Commercial Office/Residential (1.92 acres) and Limited Commercial (3.89 acres) to High Density Residential, located between SE Federal Highway and SE Dixie Highway, just north of SE Dharlys St. - CPA 19-19, Pulte at Christ Fellowship Church, is a request to amend the FLUM from Rural Density (1/2 unit per acre) to Residential Estate Density (one unit per acre) on 321 acres located at 10205 Pratt Whitney Road. - j.
-CPA 19-22, Publix Supermarket, is a request to amend the FLUM on approximately 6 acres from Agricultural to General Commercial near the intersection of SW Pratt-Whitney Road and SW Kanner Highway. - k.
+The request is to designate the entirety of the lots General Commercial. - g.
+CPA 19-18, Tradewinds at Hobe Sound, is a request to amend the FLUM on 13.3 acres from Medium Density Residential (7.8 acres), Commercial Office/Residential (1.92 acres) and Limited Commercial (3.89 acres) to High Density Residential, located between SE Federal Highway and SE Dixie Highway, just north of SE Dharlys St. - h.
+CPA 19-19, Pulte at Christ Fellowship Church, is a request to amend the FLUM from Rural Density (1/2 unit per acre) to Residential Estate Density (one unit per acre) on 321 acres located at 10205 Pratt Whitney Road. - i.
+CPA 19-22, Publix Supermarket, is a request to amend the FLUM on approximately 6 acres from Agricultural to General Commercial near the intersection of SW Pratt-Whitney Road and SW Kanner Highway. - j.
 CPA 19-23, Rio, is regarding the 542 acres within the Rio CRA.
-The amendment of the FLUM will be accompanied by revised Land Development Regulations and amendments to the Zoning Atlas. - I. CPA 19-24, Old Palm City, is regarding the 640 acres within the Old Palm City CRA.
-The amendment of the FLUM will be accompanied by revised Land Development Regulations and amendments to the Zoning Atlas. - m.
-CPA 19-25, Hobe Sound, is regarding the 1,024 acres within the Hobe Sound CRA.
+The amendment of the FLUM will be accompanied by revised Land Development Regulations and amendments to the Zoning Atlas. - k.
+CPA 19-24, Old Palm City, is regarding the 640 acres within the Old Palm City CRA.
+The amendment of the FLUM will be accompanied by revised Land Development Regulations and amendments to the Zoning Atlas. - I. CPA 19-25, Hobe Sound, is regarding the 1,024 acres within the Hobe Sound CRA.
 The amendment of the FLUM will be accompanied by revised Land Development Regulations and amended zoning atlas.